 - 1 teaspoon soy sauce

-- 5 pork -like protein meat can be purchased in Buddhist Shop or health food store looks like chopped pork
+- 5 pieces pork -like protein meat can be purchased in Buddhist Shop or health food store looks like chopped pork

-- 1 med size bell pepper julienne
+- 1 med size bell pepper julienned

 - 1 tablespoon salt